-The minimum trawlable index for Atlantic halibut based on the sentinel survey shows a low and stable biomass between 1995 and 2003 with a gradual increase up to 2007.
-The biomass estimate slightly decreases to 3 345 tons in 2008, which is similar to the 2006 estimate (Figure 8).
+The minimum trawlable index for Atlantic halibut based on the sentinel survey shows a low and stable biomass between 1995 and 2003 with a gradual increase up to 2009.
+The biomass estimate is 5 327 tons in 2009 and represents the highest value of the series (Figure 8).